PatrickJS/angular-websocket/README.md

 -------------------------------|------------|-----------------------------------
-flush                          |            | Executes all pending requests expectConnect                  | url:String | Specify the url of an expected WebSocket connection expectClose                    |            | Expect "close" to be called on the WebSocket expectSend                     | msg:String | Expectation of send to be called, with required message verifyNoOutstandingExpectation |            | Makes sure all expectations have been satisfied, should be called in afterEach verifyNoOutstandingRequest     |            | Makes sure no requests are pending, should be called in afterEach
+flush                          |            | Executes all pending requests expectConnect                  | url:String | Specify the url of an expected WebSocket connection expectClose                    | url:String | Expect "close" to be called on the WebSocket expectSend                     | msg:String | Expectation of send to be called, with required message mockClose                      | url:String | Used to fake close a socket and test corresponding close handlers verifyNoOutstandingExpectation |            | Makes sure all expectations have been satisfied, should be called in afterEach verifyNoOutstandingRequest     |            | Makes sure no requests are pending, should be called in afterEach